Check whether you will remain insured in the Netherlands

 Non-Dutch clients often ask for proof that you are covered by the social insurance schemes of the Netherlands.
 You can prove this with an A1 certificate (certificate of coverage).
 This means that your non-Dutch client must not make any deductions for social insurance contributions from your fee (wages).
 You are still insured in the Netherlands and you already pay contributions here.

-NB: there are some countries where you will not be allowed to perform if you do not have an A1 certificate.
+Important: there are some countries where you will not be allowed to perform if you do not have an A1 certificate.

 If contributions have been paid for you in 2 countries